sonata-project/ecommerce/docs/reference/bundles/price.rst

 Presentation
 ============

-``In Progress``

-Price bundle handles everything related to prices, (right now, only currencies, but it will soon be extended to add taxes, ...
+Price bundle handles everything related to prices, (right now, only currencies, but it will soon be extended to add taxes, ...)

 Configuration
 =============